e-shen2022/APCSP_Blog/_posts/2022-10-2-collegeboard.md

 Program Function and Purpose
 - DISPLAY --> "print()"
 - if statement commonly used when comparing one variable to another ex. (if x > y)

+**10/7**

+The Internet
+- a message is broken into packets --> packets can be recieved in any order and still be reassembled by the recipient's device
+-